frostbone25/ShaderInjector/UPDATE.md

 **For users who are updating from an older version i.e. before 2.0 I highly recomend nuking the original Shader Injector installation completely.** This is so that way you can start completely clean without any residual files.
 So in your directory game directory delete everything...

-**If you are updating even with 2.0 and want to ensure a very clean install/update, you can still follow the steps for this section to completely nuke the original installation and drop in the new one.**
+**NOTE: If you are updating even with 2.0+ and want to ensure a very clean install/update, you can still follow the steps here to completely nuke the original installation and drop in the new one.**

 ![delete-old](GithubContent/Update/delete-old.png)